-Over the course of nine initial television seasons, the sci-fi drama The X-Files constructed a sprawling mythology centered on a government conspiracy and the existence of aliens.
+Over the course of nine television seasons, the sci-fi drama The X-Files constructed a sprawling mythology centered on a government conspiracy and the existence of aliens.
 As the series rolled along, the mythology expanded as well, incorporating a pending alien invasion, deadly viruses, human-alien hybrids, and even alien bounty hunters.

 Yet despite the sprawling nature of these additions, a singular real-world event from five decades earlier still remained as the centerpiece – the supposed crash of a UFO in the small town of Roswell, New Mexico.